-Rate Contr Rate Control Page The ports support port Ingress and Egress rate control.
-For example, assume that Port 1 is 10000 Kbps, you can set it's effective Egress rate at 2000 Kbps, Ingress rate is 1000 Kbps.
-The ES9528 performs the Ingress rate by packet counter to meet the specified rate. • Ingress Bandwidth Ingress rate in Kbps, the rate range is from 1000 Kbps to 1000000 Kbps and zero means no limit.
-The default value is no-limit. • Egress Egress rate in Kbps, the rate range is from 1000 Kbps to 1000000 Kbps and zero means no limit.
-The default value is no-limit.
-Egress rate limiting has an effect on all types of packet types, including Unknown Unicast, Multicast, and Broadcast.
+Rate Contro bl Page You can select the packet type that you want to filter.
+The Ingress packet types supported are: Ingress Packet Type Broadcast/Multicast/Unknown Unicast Broadcast/Multicast • Broadcast • All The Egress rate supports all types of packets.
+Bandwidth All ports support port Ingress and Egress rate control.
+For example, assume Port 1 is 10Mbps, you can set it's effective Egress rate at 2Mbps, Ingress rate at 1Mbps.
+The ES8509-XT performs the Ingress rate by packet counter to meet the specified rate. • Ingress Ingress rate in Mbps, the rate range is from 1 Mbps to 100 Mbps and zero means no limit.
+The default value is 8Mbps • Egress The default value is no-limit .
+Egress rate limiting has an effect on all types of packets, including Unicast, Multicast and Broadcast packets.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.
+Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.